AArch64.cloud

 Microsoft | Azure Cobalt 100 | Neoverse N2 | 96 | 2024 |

-Major cloud providers had their purpose-built server, data centre for quite some time.
-But the performance competition at hyper-scale providers recently has observed a new front.
-Every hyper-scale cloud provider now offers custom made silicon.
-These CPUs are power efficient, purpose-built for modern web scaleout workloads – claimed to be 60% more efficient than their x86 counterparts.
-So, I was curious to learn how these custom made Arm based CPUs perform under different workloads.
-This benchmark test is designed specifically for the Arm based custom CPUs offered by major cloud providers.
-The tests are run on cloud instances which are of similar price range($0.18-$0.20 per hour) irrespective of their respective vCPU or core count.
+Major cloud players had their purpose-built server and data centre for quite some time.
+But the performance competition at hyperscale providers has recently observed a new front- Arm based custom silicon.
+These CPUs are not only power efficient, but purpose-built for modern scaleout workloads – claimed to be 60% more efficient than their x86 counterparts.
+So, I was curious to see how these custom Arm-based CPUs perform under different workloads.

 sysbench tests for ARM-based CPU: CPU, memory & I/O performance